Parents are Melvin Randolph and Mary Wharton Coleman.

 Best known by the public for his starring role as Burton Fallin in The Guardian (2001).

 Acting mentor and friend of Simon Baker.

-Barry Kemp had originally written the role of Coach Hayden Fox for Coleman on "Coach" (1989), after the two of them worked on the miniseries "Fresno" (1986).
+Barry Kemp originally wrote the role of Coach Hayden Fox for Coleman on Coach (1989).
 Coleman, however became unavailable when Kemp pitched the show to distributor Universal and network ABC, and the role went to Craig T. Nelson instead.

 The March 10, 1982, issue of Variety announced the film "The Glory Road", directed by Marjoe Gortner starring Gary Busey, Dabney Coleman, and Mary Crosby, started filming February 1, 1982, filming suspended February 8, 1982.
 The film went bankrupt and was never completed.